Our School Day

 - The activities will be well planned and structured to ensure children have the most fun possible.

-Snack time will happen at about 4pm.
-Snacks will vary each day and include things such as: sandwiches, wraps, nachos, pizza etc; a cake, yoghurt or piece of fruit, crisps and juice.
-The children will be involved in getting snacks ready, choosing what to eat and helping to clear away. this will develop their independent skills.
+Dinnertime will happen at about 4pm.
+Dinner will include on different days: sandwiches or wraps with a choice of fillings, beans on toast, pizza with a cake or yoghurt, crisps and juice.
+The children will be involved in getting dinner ready, choosing what to eat and helping to clear away.
 Parents / carers are asked to inform the office of dietary requirements and allergies on and these will be closely adhered to.
+SEE MENU AT THE BOTTOM OF THE PAGE.

 Please see our curriculum tab for all of the wonderful things that your child/children will experience during their time at Kingston.